samhiatt/mlnd_capstone_project/capstone_report.md

 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

+Model performance will be evaluated by calculating the [accuracy score] (), defined as the number of samples correctly labeled divided by the total number of samples evaluated.
+Both training and evaluation accuracy will be monitored throughout the model selection and training process, and the final test performance performance will be evaluated on a separate test dataset, previously unseen by the model.

 ## II.
 Analysis
 _(approx. 2-4 pages)_